ishandandekar/Churnobyl/CODE_OF_CONDUCT.md

 This Code of Conduct applies to all interactions within the Churnobyl project, including but not limited to GitHub repositories, issue discussions, pull requests, project meetings, and any other project-related activities.

 By participating in this project, you are expected to uphold and adhere to this Code of Conduct.

----

-Note: The above Code of Conduct is a generic template and can be customized to reflect the specific needs and values of your project.
-Ensure to provide contact information where participants can report any issues or concerns related to the Code of Conduct.